Lab 8: Finding Solutions with Technology

 Use the button at the right to navigate to the student activity pages for this lab.
 To open the student pages in a new tab or window, right-click (control-click on a Mac) the "Open the Student Activity" button and choose "Open Link in New Window" or "Open Link in New Tab."

 Investigation Summary and Learning Objectives

 After completing this investigation, students will be able to:

 - Evaluate the pros and cons technologies designed to reduce the amount of carbon dioxide in the atmosphere.

 For more information about the TOPIC, read the section titled Background Information under Additional Resources below

 In Part A:.
-Students explore different types of technology that will reduce the amount of CO2 in the atmosphere.
-They begin by watching a video on a young middle school age students who develops a way to take CO2 out of the air for a science experiment.
-Next, using an interactive developed for a NOVAScienceNow program, by they investigate some pros and cons of carbon sequestration technology.
+Students explore different types of technology that purport to reduce the amount of CO2in the atmosphere.
+They begin by watching a video about a young middle school age student who develops a way to take CO2out of the air for a science experiment.
+Next, using an interactive developed for a NOVAScienceNow program, they investigate some pros and cons of carbon sequestration technology.